Supporting Your Feedback Response Rates

 - Ask student leaders, Chairs, and/or Deans to visit your class to talk to students about the importance and process of completing Your Feedback questionnaires.
 Follow up their visit with a discussion of why you believe questionnaire feedback is important and how it has been used in your own teaching and courses.

-- Prepare students to fill out the questionnaire by sharing the questions with them, discussing what it is they are intended to evaluate, and the criteria for evaluation within your discipline, (e.g., why certain forms of assessment are more appropriate than others, how ideas can be connected throughout a course).
+- Prepare students to fill out the questionnaire by sharing the questions with them, discussing what it is they are intended to provide feedback on, and the criteria for feedback within your discipline, (e.g., why certain forms of assessment are more appropriate than others, how ideas can be connected throughout a course).

 - Spend 10 minutes helping students learn how to give effective written feedback, or share this infographic with your students during your class, over OWL, or through social media.
 You can also use this Your Feedback Effective Comments PowerPoint and accompanying script to discuss writing effective feedback with your students.